Debt to Income Ratio

 Guidelines Only

-Don't forget these are only guidelines.
-We will be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.
+Don't forget these ratios are just guidelines.
+We'd be thrilled to go over pre-qualification to help you figure out how much you can afford.

 Got a Question?